“Do all moms think they are bad moms?” my eight-year-old daughter asked me, her eyes full of innocence.

 Her situation?
 She had yelled at her kids.
 She had yelled at her kids after making the commitment to no longer yell at them.
 Today, she had broken that commitment and yelled, yet again (because of their constant whining and teasing and disobedience and….well…all those things that tend to push a mom past her breaking point.)
 And while she was yelling, she caught a glimpse of her children’s hurt faces and broken spirits and it nearly broke her heart.
 How could she ever be free of this insufferable weakness of yelling at her children?
 Falling to her knees that night she wept bitter tears of utter despair.

-BAD MOMS EVERYWHERE
+HOPE FOR BAD MOMS

 As I listened to her speak, I slowly looked around the Conference room to find every woman around me wiping her wet eyes.
 I paused a moment and then wiped my own.